Growing Information of Michigan's Fascinating BatsThis page gets updated from time to time. Be sure to come back.

 Many people knowingly or unknowingly contribute to the extinction of bats, which is very dangerous considering the role they play in the balance of the ecosystem.
 For instance, people use inhumane exclusion methods that kill a whole colony of bats.
 Others use crude means like smoking out the bats, leaving a whole generation of pups to die in the attic.
 This is uncalled for.
 When you have a bat problem, contact the right people who know how to safely evict them and prevent their returning back.
 This way, you will not be breaking any law and you will have contributed in the survival of these insect controlling flying mammals.

-Bat Removal and Prevention Inc. is a company that has provided reliable bat control services to residents of Michigan.
-It is of utmost importance that we ensure our means of bat eviction are humane and in compliance with the law, so you can rest assured that we know our way around proper bat exclusion methods.
+Bat Removal and Prevention Inc. is a company that has provided reliable bat control services to residents of Oakland County, Macomb County, Lapeer County, Michigan and the surrounding areas.
+It is of utmost importance that we ensure our means of bat eviction are humane and in compliance with the law, so you can rest assured that we know our way around proper bat removal methods.
 We are licensed to provide wildlife control services to both residential and business premises around Michigan, something that we have efficiently done for years.
 Apart from excluding the bats from your home, we also clean up bat guano and provide full restoration services, repairing damages and generally making sure that the bats do not have a way of accessing your house again.
 Do not get stuck with a bat problem that can easily be solved!
 Contact us to learn about our affordable packages.
 We are always ready to assist you with top notch bat removal and prevention services.